Pitta & Baione, LLP: World Trade Center Lawyer

 - FDNY CCEs: FDNY Headquarters, Brentwood, Commack, Fort Totten, Manhattan, Middleton, Staten Island.

 - Memorial Sloan-Kettering is an in-network provider for all victim classifications.

 Free health services for WTCHP members are also available outside of the New York metropolitan area through a Nationwide Provider Network (NPN).
-The NPN is available to survivors and responders who live in the United States but outside of the New York metropolitan area.
-NPN clinics are typically located within 30 miles of those living in urban areas and within 70 miles of those living in rural areas.
+The NPN is available to survivors and responders who live in the United States – but outside of the New York metropolitan area.
+NPN clinics are typically located within 30 miles of those who live in urban areas and within 70 miles of those who live in rural areas.

 WTCHP physicians who practice at these CCEs and NPNs are specialists in the diagnosis and treatment of 9/11-related physical and mental health conditions.
 These clinics have treated over 80,000 WTCHP members nationwide.

 What if I Already Have a Doctor I Like?

 Services and benefits of the WTCHP are completely voluntary.